Foundations

 - The Clearing — if things feel loud, confusing, or spiritually thin

-- The Forests — if you're trying to understand how the world trained you to see
+- The Forests — if you need to name how the world has been training you to see

-- Fruit Paths — if a specific pattern or struggle has become clear
+- Fruit Paths — if a specific pattern or struggle keeps surfacing

 Foundations will still be here when they're needed.